 all references to any time of the Day shall, unless expressly referring to New Zealand standard time, be references to New Zealand statutory time (that is, including adjustments for New Zealand daylight savings time);

+a reference to dollars or $ is a reference to New Zealand Dollars;

 any reference to “includes”, “including” or similar shall imply no limitation; and

-any reference to “law” includes all statutes, regulations, codes of practice and local authority rules.
+any reference to “law” includes all statutes, regulations, codes of practice, New Zealand Standards, and local authority rules.

-parties’ rights and obligations
+DELIVERY POINT INTERCONNECtion

+Parties’ Rights and Obligations

 First Gas will permit connection of the Interconnected Party’s Pipeline to a Delivery Point, on and subject to the terms and conditions set out in this Agreement.

-Each Party will act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties under this Agreement.
+Each Party will act as a Reasonable and Prudent Operator when exercising or performing any of its rights, powers, obligations and duties under this Agreement.

 Subject to the terms of this Agreement and the Code, First Gas has absolute discretion as to how it conducts the operation of the Transmission System.

-General
+Technical Compliance

-Except as agreed otherwise in writing, First Gas will ensure that all Delivery Points and Additional Delivery Points comply with Schedules One and Two.
+Except as agreed otherwise in writing, First Gas will ensure that all Delivery Points and Additional Delivery Points comply with ICA Schedule One and ICA Schedule Two.

-First Gas will provide the Interconnected Party with a copy of its maintenance records for any Delivery Point on request (but not more than once per year).
+Unless otherwise agreed with the Interconnected Party, First Gas will at its cost operate and maintain the Delivery Points under this Agreement.
+First Gas will provide the Interconnected Party with a copy of its maintenance records for any Delivery Point or Additional Delivery Point on request (but not more than once per Year).

 Additional Delivery Point

-The Interconnected Party may request an Additional Delivery Point at any time during the term of this Agreement.
-The Parties must execute an Amending Agreement in respect of that Additional Delivery Point before First Gas will commence any work in relation to it.
+The Interconnected Party may request one or more Additional Delivery Points at any time during the term of this Agreement.
+The Parties must execute an Amending Agreement in respect of any such Additional Delivery Point before First Gas will commence any work in relation to it.
+The Parties acknowledge and agree that they will determine the content of and may enter into a separate agreement or agreements in relation to the planning, design, construction and connection of the Additional Delivery Point, land access arrangements, and any ancillary matters.
+If requested by First Gas, the Interconnected Party shall lease land to First Gas for the purposes of interconnection pursuant to the Lease.

 In relation to any Additional Delivery Point, First Gas shall: